jundalisay/superbnetlify/content/en/faq.md

 {{< l ava="Superphysics" >}}
 Ok boomer, so Superphysics isn't for you.

 That's actually one of the attractions of Superphysics -- it rejects selfishness, vice, and the lack of virtue.
 You should stay in Quantum Physics, Economics, or some dogmatic religion that sees itself superior than others, or is limited to the 5 senses.
-Go ahead and exhaust your brain theorizing wormholes and dark matter that will never exist, or quantiative easing that either bloats the debt and shuts down governments or causes stagflation.
+Go ahead and exhaust your brain theorizing wormholes and dark matter that will never exist, or quantitative easing that either bloats the debt and shuts down governments or causes stagflation.

 People who ascribe to Superphysics are open-minded and lovers of philosophy, nature, and the Supreme Entity, as explained by Socrates.
 These allow and develop the 6th sense of intuition and fellow-feeling, on top of the usual math and 5-sense cognitive abilities usually in IQ tests.